yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

  ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/YB-ESP32-S3-AMP_PlatformIO_board_selection.jpg)

 ### Software Upload to the board:

+The board contains the usual ESP32 reset and upload circuitry which makes automatic uploading new software to the board with your IDE a breeze.

-In rare cases you might see the following after powering up the board:
+However, with brandnew and previously unflashed boards the upload might fail and you will only see the following after powering up the board:
 ```
 ESP-ROM:esp32s3-20210327
 23:10:07.248 > Build:Mar 27 2021